Learn about actual and potential costs

 Buyers should provide general expectations with regard to response time and customer service.

 Buyers should include any other important dates on the RFP timeline.

 Evaluate major factors to mitigate risk

-Supply chain risk for PSUs is medium.
-Raw materials account for a significant share of the average supplier’s revenue, making supply chain risk an important consideration when selecting a vendor.
-Namely, upstream suppliers of key input materials such as iron, copper and aluminum have moderate levels of risk due mainly...
+Supply chain risk for PSUs is high.
+Raw materials account for a significant share of the average supplier's revenue, making supply chain risk an important consideration when selecting a vendor.
+Namely, upstream suppliers of key input materials such as iron, copper and aluminum have high levels of risk due mainly...
 Subscribe to learn more.